rofl0r/MacGeiger/README.md

     PATH="$PATH:../rcb" make

-if you want to use the ncurses backend (which is much harder to debug using gdb), replace SDL_CONSOLE with NCURSES console in the above printf command
+if you want to use the ncurses backend (which is much harder to debug using gdb), replace SDL_CONSOLE with NCURSES_CONSOLE in the above printf command

+rebuilding with a different console backend: if you decided to try another backend (not the previously used one), run
+    PATH="$PATH:../rcb" RCBFLAGS=--new" make

 how to use:

-./macgeiger wlan0mon
+    ./macgeiger.out wlan0mon

 let the program gather network info for some seconds, then select an AP from the list with cursor-up, cursor-down, then hit ENTER to track it with audio feedback.